pbuckner/x-plane_plugins/XPython/docs/source/development/modules/sound.rst

   The sound is not started instantly.
 Instead it will be started the next time X-Plane refreshes the sound system, typically at the start of the next frame.
 This allows you to set the initial position for the sound, if required.
-The callback will be called on the same thread as the sounds is created from, and will be called only once per sounds.
+The callback will be called on the main thread, and will be called only once per sound.
 If the :py:func:`playPCMOnBus` call fails and you provided a callback function, you will get a callback with an FMOD status code.

   * `bufferSize` is length in bytes of passed data